-As detailed above, the Company is preparing the Audited Consolidated Financial Statements using a basis other than going concern as the Company is in managed wind down.
+As detailed above, the Company is preparing the Audited Consolidated Financial Statements using a basis other than that of a going concern as the Company is in managed wind down.
 Accordingly, the Directors have not assessed the longer-term viability of the Company other than for the managed wind down of the Company.